duniter/duniter/doc/Protocol.md

 Self-certification is the signature of a special string *containing* the identifier:

     UID:IDENTIFIER
+    META:TS:TIMESTAMP

 Here, `UID` is just 'UID' string and `IDENTIFIER` has to be replaced by a valid identifier.
-This string **is what signature is based upon**, without any carriage return.
+Also, `META` and `TS` are simple strings, and `TIMESTAMP` has to be replaced by a valid timestamp.
+This whole string **is what signature is based upon**, without any carriage return.

 The whole self-certification is then: